BEST FULL BODY WORKOUT

 It’s best to not do full body 4 times per week because your muscles need a rest day in between to recover and grow.
 A 3-day full body workout schedule works best because it allows for sufficient rest time between workouts.

-It's best to do a full body routine 3 days a week because it allows for sufficient rest time between workouts.
-This type of training with several sets of compound exercises and a large training volume will help maximize muscle gain, muscle hypertrophy and strength.
+It's best to do a full body routine 3 days a week with 1-2 rest days between workouts because it allows for sufficient rest time between workouts.
+This type of exercise with several sets of compound exercises and a large training volume will help maximize muscle gain, muscle hypertrophy and strength.
 You can do barbell compound exercises at the gym or a full body dumbbell workout at home with adjustable dumbbells.

 It's ok to do a full body routine every time if you are training 3 times per week, especially for a beginner routine.
 For more advanced lifters they may wish to adapt their workout split type for greater strength gains and muscle mass.
-Full-body weight training is the ideal type of training plan for a beginner level of experience.
+A full body routine can be adapted to be an effective workout plan for any fitness level.
+Full-body weight training is the ideal type of training plan for a beginner level of experience up to advanced.

 It's good to do a full body strength workout 3 times per week for the goal of building muscle because it gives enough rest time between training sessions for your muscles to recover and grow.
 Three times per week is an ideal frequency for muscle growth if you are doing total body workouts.